-Highly popular among ravers and nightlife enthusiasts, these tattoos stand out strikingly well at popular social gatherings such as nightclubs and concerts.
+Highly popular among ravers and nightlife enthusiasts, these tattoos stand out strikingly well at popular social gatherings.

-Whether you plan on creating an invisible tattoo (in daylight) to keep a happy boss or you are contemplating the popular choice of upgrading your existing tattoo to generate a stunning effect, there is no doubt that these vibrant pieces bring about a definite wow factor (if done correctly by an experienced artist).
+Whether you plan on creating an invisible tattoo (in daylight) to keep your boss happy, or you are contemplating the popular choice of upgrading your existing tattoo to generate a stunning effect, there is no doubt that these vibrant pieces bring about a definite wow factor (if done correctly by an experienced artist).

-However, there are some stark downsides to getting a glow in the dark tattoo that you should definitely be made aware of before stepping foot into a tattoo studio.
+However, there are some stark downsides to getting a glow in the dark tattoo that you should definitely be made aware of before stepping foot into a tattoo studio to get one.

 What Are Glow In The Dark Tattoos?